-Any failure to protect our trademarks and other intellectual property rights could have a negative impact on our business
+Any failure to protect our trademarks and other intellectual property rights could have a negative impact on our business.

-We believe our trademarks, "ATIF" (which has received approval for registration from the trademark office in Hong Kong, and is currently under review by the respective trademark offices in the U.S. and China), "CNNM" and "INTERNATIONAL SCHOOL OF FINANCE" (both currently being reviewed by the trademark offices in Hong Kong and the U.S.), and other intellectual property rights are critical to our success.
+We believe our trademarks, "ATIF" and "CNNM", for which we are currently applying for trademark protection, and other intellectual property rights are critical to our success.
 Any unauthorized use of our trademarks and other intellectual property rights could harm our competitive advantages and business.
 Historically, China has not protected intellectual property rights to the same extent as the United States, and infringement of intellectual property rights continues to pose a serious risk of doing business in China.
 Monitoring and preventing unauthorized use are difficult.
 The measures we take to protect our intellectual property rights may not be adequate.
 Furthermore, the application of laws governing intellectual property rights in China and abroad is uncertain and evolving, and could involve substantial risks to us.
 If we are unable to adequately protect our brand, trademarks and other intellectual property rights, we may lose these rights and our business may suffer materially.

-As internet domain name rights are not rigorously regulated or enforced in China, other companies may incorporate in their domain names elements similar in writing or pronunciation to the "ATIF", "CNNM" and "INTERNATIONAL SCHOOL OF FINANCE", trademarks or their Chinese equivalents.
+As internet domain name rights are not rigorously regulated or enforced in China, other companies may incorporate in their domain names elements similar in writing or pronunciation to the "ATIF" and "CNNM", trademarks or their Chinese equivalents.
 This may result in confusion between those companies and our company and may lead to the dilution of our brand value, which could adversely affect our business.